Eastland v. United States Servicemen's Fund: Background

+The District Court denied USSF's request for an injunction, stating that Congress had a legitimate interest in investigating the organization.
+The Court of Appeals reversed, finding that the subpoena for bank records could expose donor identities thereby infringing on protected First Amendment rights.

 Consequences

 Eastland v.
-United States Servicemen's Fund was cited in court cases involving the Tax returns of Donald Trump.
+United States Servicemen's Fund was cited in court cases involving the tax returns of Donald Trump.
 Trump claimed that Congress had exceeded its authority in subpoenaing the returns.